SophieBarriault/Rain-And-Waterfall-System-For-Terrariums-Paludariums-/README.md

 - **What was your source of inspiration for this project?**

   + My sources of inspiration are the various raining rainforest terrariums and waterfall terrariums I saw people making online, as well as the Cloud Rainforest in Costa Rica.

-    1. Detects the presence of a pill

-    2. Checks if it’s picked up

-    3. Confirms the hand is empty (pill was consumed).
-      If not, an alert is triggered.

-- **How does the dispenser work?**

-  + A built-in camera detects if a pill is taken using a YOLO image recognition model.

-  + OCR and NER extract dosage info from prescription labels.

-  + The system activates an Arduino-controlled dispenser and verifies intake.

-  + Caretakers can view updates via a mobile app.

 <!-- Contact -->
 ## :handshake: Contact